The Fun Dare: 12 Dates in 12 Days

 Day 12: Check Something Off Your Bucket List.
 You and your spouse both have bucket lists, don’t you?
 Well, find something on there that’s doable for you both to do and help cross one thing off each of your bucket lists…together.
 I can’t think of a better way to end your Fun Dare than with helping one another fill one of your lifelong goals.

 (MOMS: Have no fear, parent-friendly modifications can easily be made.
 And if you have young ones at home and need more ideas that allow you stay close to your little ones, try our Top 20 Stay-At-Home Date Night Ideas.
-Also, check out the comment below from Annett Davis who is doing a “date night kids swap” with her neighbor once a week so she and her husband can take the challenge.)
+Also, check out the this post with tips from Annett Davis who gives a great tip on how you and your husband can take this challenge (it’s called “kids swap“).

 P.S.
 If you have an anniversary coming up, this is a FANTASTIC gift to give your husband.
 Begin your anniversary twelve days early and save your best date for last.